In Honour's Cause: Glasgow's World War I Memorials

-This poignant exhibition looks at the memorials dedicated to those who lost their lives in World War I. This exhibition will run until 5 April 2015.
+This poignant exhibition looked at the memorials dedicated to those who lost their lives in World War I. The exhibition closed on 5 April 2015.

 2014 marked the centenary of the start of World War I. By the time the war officially ended in 1919 more than 900,000 British soldiers had been killed.
 Over 18,000 of the war dead came from Glasgow.
 To commemorate them, memorials were set up across the city.
 Some, like the cenotaph in George Square, are famous landmarks, but most are less well known although just as important.

 This photographic exhibition featured memorials from across Glasgow.
 They range from simple plaques to grand public monuments and stained glass windows.
 Most were set up by organizations including military regiments, faith groups, businesses, schools and social clubs.
 A few also mark the important role that women played, both as field nurses and munitions workers.